GradientGamer-XD/goo-engine/README.md

 I reccommend using the developer command prompt instead.
-Run these commands below before you clone first run `git config lfs.url "https://projects.blender.org/blender/blender.git/info/lfs"` then run `GIT_LFS_SKIP_SMUDGE=1` this prevents git from using the repo's LFS storage which will cause issues and rather uses Blender's official Host
+Run these commands below before you clone first run `git config lfs.url "https://projects.blender.org/blender/blender.git/info/lfs"` then run `GIT_LFS_SKIP_SMUDGE=1` this prevents git from using the repo's LFS storage which will cause issues and rather uses Blender's official LFS host

 License